roryogorman/visita-galicia/README.md

 ## Testing
 ### Testing has been carried out throughout the site to confirm the anticipated, expected results.
 Details are:
+#### Navbar Section:
+    - Site Logo: Clicking on this keeps you on the Landing section.
+Test Successful.
+    - Home: This should be bolded as this is the current section in view.
+Test Successful.
+            * Clicking on 'Home' should result in the user staying on the Landing section.
+Test Successful.
+    - Visit Provinces: This should be unbolded as this is not the section in view.
+Test Successful.
+            * Clicking on 'Visit Povinces' should navigate the user to the 'Visit Provinces' section.
+Test Successful.
+    - Contact: This should be unbolded as this is not the current section.
+Test Successful.
+            * Clicking on 'Contact' should navigate the user to the 'Contact Form' section.
+Test Successful.
+    - Mobile devices:
+            * On small devices the 'Home', 'Visit Provinces' & 'Contact' links are collapsed into a 'hamburger' menu, for real estate purposes.
+Test Successful.

+#### Welcome Section:
+    - One 'section' centred on the screen giving an introduction to the site.

+#### Visit The Provinces Section:
+    - Four divs, placed in a 2 x 2 layout.
+Each div contains a stock image, the name of the Province and a navigational button.
+Test Successful.
+    - Clicking 'Find Out More' button will bring you to the Province Description section, with only the information for that Province displayed.SDSDDSFSDGDSGFGDFGDFGDF
+    - Mobile Devices: On small mobile devices, the sections are laid out underneath each other i.e. 1 column of 4 rows.
+Test Successful.

+#### Map Section
+     - A Google Map of Galicia is shown with an animated 'drop' of markers.
+Test Successful.
+     - Hovering over each marker gives the name of the location.
+Test Successful.
+     - Clicking on the marker gives a pop-up window giving the name, type of amenity & a link to a Trip Advisor Galicia page.
+     - Depending on the device used, the zoom on th map is defaulted to a 'best-fit' factor.
+Test Successful.

+#### Top 3 activities
+     - 3 divs aligned beside each other.
+Test Successful.
+     - The divs contain a stock image of the activity & a description of the activity.
+Test Successful.
+     - Mobile Devices: On small mobile devices, the acivities are stacked on each other i.e. 1 column of 3 rows.

+#### Footer Section:
+    - Social Media Links:
+            * The icons for each social media link should darken as the mouse hovers over it.
+Test Successful.
+            * Clicking on Facebook icon should bring the user to the Facebook page of the business, opened in a new tab (for the purposes of MS1, it brings the user to Facebook's Home Page).
+Test Successful.
+            * Clicking on Twitter icon should bring the user to the Twitter page of the business, opened in a new tab (for the purposes of MS1, it brings the user to Twitter's Home Page).
+Test Successful.
+            * Clicking on Instagram icon should bring the user to the Instagram page of the business, opened in a new tab (for the purposes of MS1, it brings the user to Instagram's Home Page).
+Test Successful.

 ### Testing of User Stories: